-Final average salary is the average of the wages earned in the three highest consecutive years.
-For Tier 1 members who joined on or after June 17, 1971, each year of final average salary is limited to no more than 20% of the previous year.
-For Tier 2 members, each year of final average salary is limited to no more than 20% of the average of the previous two years.
+Final average salary is the average of the wages earned in the three highest consecutive years of employment.
+For Tier 1 members who joined on or after June 17, 1971, each year's compensation used in the final average salary calculation is limited to no more than 20% greater than the previous year.
+For Tier 2 members, each year of final average salary is limited to no more than 20% greater than the average of the previous two years.